jonasdevzero/jonasdevzero/README.md

 <br /> :octocat: &nbsp; My stack: Node and React.js
 <br /> :speech_balloon:  &nbsp; About me: I love to program, to play games and listen to music

+Attention, I will come back fully in January

 :e-mail:  &nbsp; My contacts:

 <a target="_blank" href="https://www.linkedin.com/in/jonasdevzero">